mattvenn/zero-to-asic-www/content/level_up_your_rtl.md

 ## Pricing

-Pricing is challenging to get right, as depending on where you live $240 may sound totally reasonable or out of the question.
+Pricing is challenging to get right, as depending on your financial situation, $240 may sound totally reasonable or out of the question.
 I am trying an experiment with the pricing for this call to make it more accessible.

 If you can, please pay full price for the call.
 If not, then I have 2 sets of discount codes: